Germany's Next Topmodel

 Germany's Next Topmodel (often abbreviated as GNTM) is a German reality television series based on the concept introduced by Tyra Banks with America's Next Top Model.
 The competition is hosted by Heidi Klum, who also serves as the lead judge and executive producer of the show.

-It is the longest-running Top Model adaptation, with a span of 20 years, and the Top Model series with the second-most number of cycles.
-The show has faced heavy criticism in Germany due to the treatment of its contestants.
-The allegations include gaslighting, abuse of power, misrepresentation of contestants and manipulations by the crew as well as body shaming.
-The show is also accused of being responsible for the cyberbullying and death threats against the contestants due to the show's misrepresentation of them.
-The show is also in the focus of the Commission for Youth Media Protection and the Federal Ministry of Family Affairs, Senior Citizens, Women and Youth.
-Former judges have distanced themselves from the show.
+Spanning a 21-year period, it is the longest-running adaptation of the Top Model franchise and features the second-most seasons aired worldwide.
+Furthermore, with 350 episodes broadcast by April 2025, it has surpassed America's Next Top Model (which only aired 315 episodes) to become the longest Top Model series in the world by episode count.
+By the conclusion of its twenty-first season, the series also ties the record for producing twenty-four winners, matching the legacy of the original American series.

 Show format

-Germany's Next Topmodel currently has 20 cycles.
-Each cycle has ten to 25 episodes and starts with 12–51 contestants.
+Germany's Next Topmodel currently has 21 seasons.
+Each seasons has 10 to 25 episodes and starts with 12–54 contestants.

-During each episode, one contestant is eliminated, although a double/triple elimination or no elimination may occur based on the consensus of the judging panel.
+During each episode, one contestant is eliminated, although a double/triple/mass-elimination or no elimination may occur based on the consensus of the judging panel.
 Makeovers are administered to contestants early in the competition, usually after the first or second elimination in the finals.